randallmorey/randallmorey-hugo-website/content/articles/docker-for-frontend-engineers.md

 Containers are everywhere.
 You've probably heard of [Docker][docker] and [its benefits][docker-benefits].
 Perhaps you've followed a tutorial outlining the use of `Dockerfile` and the `docker` CLI.
-But for many frontend use cases, there's a easier way.
+But for many frontend use cases, there's an easier way.
 We'll dive in with simple, practical examples of [Docker Compose][docker-compose], a declarative approach to Docker.
 [Install Docker][install-docker] and follow along.